undergrad-partner-school

 Admissions

-If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most important facts you need to know about admission policy and requirements at Delaware Valley University.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Discover some essential info about admission policy and requirements at Delaware Valley University.

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 2,181 in 2023.
-Delaware Valley University has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 2,185 in 2025.
+Delaware Valley University has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the accepted students in 2023 was 24 and the average GPA was 3.46.
-Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.
+The ACT composite average score for all the accepted students in 2025 was 27 while the average GPA was 3.39.
+That means that you need a GPA that's above average in order to get into Delaware Valley University; the same goes for your ACT score.

 Deadlines